collardeau/react-with-state-props/README.md

 default: `false`

-`resetable: true` will create a handler that will set the state to its initial value.
+`resetable: true` will create a handler that will set the state to its initialState.
 For example, `resetCounter`.

 ## withHandlers
 `PropTypes.objOf(PropTypes.func)`